A strong open mapping theorem for surjections from cones onto Banach spaces: Main results

 As to the second part, suppose that $K>0,\,\alpha_{j}\in\mathbb{R}$ $(j\in J$) and $\gamma:S_{X}\to C$ satisfy (a), (b) and (c) in part (1).
 We augment J to $I:=J\cup\{\Vert\,\Vert\}$, where we choose an index symbol $\Vert\,\Vert\notin J$, and let $\rho_{\Vert\,\Vert}(c):=\Vert c\Vert$, for $c\in C$, and put $\alpha_{\Vert\,\Vert}:=K$.
 We can now apply Proposition \ref{prop:continuous_right_inverses_Frechet} with $\sigma_{\varepsilon}=\gamma$ for all $\varepsilon>0$, since its hypotheses (1), (2) and (3) are then satisfied.
 The continuous $\sigma_{\varepsilon}^{\prime}:S_{X}\to C$ as furnished by Proposition \ref{prop:continuous_right_inverses_Frechet} are, in particular, such that $\rho_{\Vert\,\Vert}(\sigma_{\varepsilon}^{\prime}(x))\leq\alpha_{\Vert\,\Vert}+\varepsilon$, i.e., such that $\Vert\sigma_{\varepsilon}^{\prime}(x)\Vert\leq K+\varepsilon$, for all $x\in S_{X}$.
 Hence each of the sets $\sigma_{\varepsilon}^{\prime}(S_{X})$ is bounded in $Y$, and the last part of Proposition \ref{prop:continuous_right_inverses_Frechet} applies, yielding global $\sigma_{\varepsilon}^{\prime}:X\to C$ that can be taken as the required $\gamma_{\varepsilon}.$ \end{proof} Let us remark explicitly that the $\alpha_{j}$'s need not be non-negative and that in part (2) the $\rho_{j}$'s are not required to be bounded from above on $S_{Y}\cap C$ as in part (1), but rather on $\gamma(S_{X})$ (as a consequence of the hypothesized validity of (1)(c)), which is a weaker hypothesis.

 We extract two practical consequences from Proposition \ref{prop:key_proposition}.
 First of all, if the $\rho_{j}$'s are bounded from above on $S_{Y}\cap C$ then part (1) of Proposition \ref{prop:key_proposition} is applicable and its conclusion shows that the hypothesis of part (2) are satisfied.
-Taking $\varepsilon=1$, say, we therefore have the following. \begin{thm} Let $X$ and $Y$ be real or complex Banach spaces, not necessarily over the same field, and let $C$ be a closed not necessarily proper cone in $Y$.
+Taking $\varepsilon=1$, say, we therefore have the following, which has the Strong Open Mapping Theorem (Theorem \ref{thm:bounded_continuous_inverses_exist_introduction_version}) as a special case when $J$ is empty. \begin{thm} \textup{(}Strong Open Mapping Theorem, General Version\textup{)} Let $X$ and $Y$ be real or complex Banach spaces, not necessarily over the same field, and let $C$ be a closed not necessarily proper cone in $Y$.
 Let $T:C\to X$ be a surjective continuous additive positively homogeneous map.

 Furthermore, let $J$ be a finite set, possibly empty, and, for all $j\in J$, let $\rho_{j}:C\to\mathbb{R}$ be a continuous subadditive positively homogeneous map that is bounded from above on $S_{Y}\cap C$.
 For example, each $\rho_{j}$ could be the restriction to $C$ of a globally defined continuous seminorm or continuous real-linear functional.